yonseicasl/NeuroSpector/README.md

 Intelligent Computing Systems Lab, Yonsei University

 ## Notice
-The NeuroSpector framework is at the final stage of code cleanup.
-The public release is expected to be ready by mid-August, 2022.
+NeuroSpector is currently at the final stage of code cleanup, and we expect that the initial release will be ready by mid-August, 2022.
+The master branch has the latest stable copy of the NeuroSpector framework.

 ## Table of Contents
 1. [Intoduction](#introduction)